Sunday, November 3, 2024

 Plot- 11 years and many Stab films after the events of Scre4m, Tara Carpenter (Jenna Ortega) is attacked by a Ghostface in her house in Woodsborough and hospitalised.
 Her sister, Sam (Melissa Barrera), and Sam's boyfriend (Jack Quaid) come to see her.
 Sam reveals that she knows that she is the daughter of Ghostface from the original Woodsborough murders (aka the events of Scream (1996)).
 It is identified that the new Ghostface is going after those with links to the previous murders (they went for Tara because of Sam), and they identify in Tara's friend group, two relatives of Randy and one relative of someone from Scre4m (who is also themselves still alive).

 Short review- I think the Scream requels are quality especially this first one.
-Though a killer might be obvious to some people, still a solid film and has more commentary on both franchises and films generally than the fourth film - I also find the fourth the least meta (again points against it).
+Though a killer might be obvious to some people, it is still a solid film and has more commentary on both franchises and films generally than the fourth film - I also find the fourth the least meta (again points against it).
 I don't love the motives of Ghostface BUT massive points to the franchise for the guts to kill off a huge legacy character in this one.
 I like the introduction of Sam who is a great character and Mindy who is my favourite character of the requels.
 Finally in a franchise that doesn't recycle killers (well hasn't yet), Sam's ghost/visions are a genius way to bring back a Ghostface in a different way to other slasher franchises.

 New to me or not- I saw it in cinemas and again just before Scream VI came out so third watch (also to just say I didn't avoid Scre4m when Scream VI came out- it was just not on streaming at the time)